(1) Important Information about Procedures for Opening a New Account

 PeoplesTouch - This telephone banking service is available 24 hours a day and provides checking, savings and loan account information, allows you to initiate transfers between deposit and loan accounts, and allows for check verification for merchants.
 The transactions initiated through the system are governed by the Terms and Conditions document as well as the Electronic Funds Transfers Disclosure.

 Understanding the concepts of overdrafts and nonsufficient funds fees (NSF) is important and can help you avoid being assessed fees or charges.
 An overdrawn account will typically result in you being charged NSF fees.
-Generally, an overdraft occurs when there is not enough money in your account to pay for a transaction.
+Generally, an overdraft occurs when your account has insufficient, inadequate or unavailable funds to pay for a transaction.
 The transaction may be paid or returned and we may charge NSF fees in either situation.
 Please refer to the Standard Overdraft Coverage Policy Disclosure for more information.

 You understand that we may, at our discretion, honor withdrawal requests that overdraw your account.
 However, the fact that we may honor withdrawal requests that overdraw the account balance does not obligate us to do so later.
 So you can NOT rely on us to pay overdrafts on your account regardless of how frequently or under what circumstances we have paid overdrafts on your account in the past.
 We can change our practice of paying, or not paying, discretionary overdrafts on your account without notice to you.
 You can ask us if we have other account services that might be available to you where we commit to paying overdrafts under certain circumstances, such as an overdraft protection line-of-credit or a plan to sweep funds from another account you have with us.
 You agree that we may charge fees for overdrafts.
-For consumer accounts, we will not charge fees for overdrafts caused by ATM withdrawals or one-time debit card transactions if you have not opted-in to that service.
+For consumer accounts, we will not charge fees for overdrafts caused by ATM withdrawals or everyday debit card transactions absent your affirmative consent or opt-in to that service.
 We may use subsequent deposits, including direct deposits of social security or other government benefits, to cover such overdrafts and related fees.

 Nonsufficient Funds (NSF) Fees

-If an item drafted by you (such as a check) or a transaction you set up (such as a preauthorized transfer) is presented for payment in an amount that is more than the amount of money available in your account, you agree that we can charge you an NSF fee whether the transaction is paid or returned.
+If an item drafted by you (such as a check) or a transaction you set up (such as a preauthorized transfer) is presented for payment in an amount that is more than your available balance, you agree that we can charge you an NSF fee whether the transaction is paid or returned.
 Be aware that if an item or payment is returned, it may be presented multiple times and that we do not monitor or control the number of times a transaction is presented for payment.
-You agree that we may charge you an NSF fee each time a payment is presented if the amount of money available in your account is not sufficient to cover the payment, regardless of the number of times the payment is presented.
+You agree that we may charge you an NSF fee each time a payment is presented if the available balance in your account is insufficient to cover the payment, regardless of the number of times the payment is presented.

 Keeping track of your balance is important.
 You can review your balance in a number of ways including reviewing your periodic statement, reviewing your balance online, accessing your account information by phone, or coming into one of our business centers.